Cable and X-Force: Volume 1

 Following a vision about a virus called the Girth – which attacks only humans and mutates them into monsters – Cable prepares an attack on the Eat-More main processing facility, which is where he believes the virus originates from.
 Teresa Payton, an outspoken anti-mutant and Eat-More's owner, sends her men to capture Forge as he tries to hack Eat-More's HQ.
 He later finds out that Teresa lost her daughter during Xorn's attack on New York which is why she has been so vocal against mutant's rights; however, she is not the one who created the virus.
 Forge manages to escape and returns to his team and back at X-Force's headquarters, Domino takes Hope back to her home through the teleportation gate but the gate unexpectedly breaks down, trapping Domino on the other side.
-Cable and Dr. Nemesis then go straight to the Eat-More facility in order to destroy the virus but find Colossus fighting Girth mutants when they arrive.
+Cable and Doctor Nemesis then go straight to the Eat-More facility in order to destroy the virus but find Colossus fighting Girth mutants when they arrive.

 After dealing with the Girth-mutated workers, the team finds out that they are too late from preventing the food trucks containing the virus from leaving but Domino, who mysteriously returns from Hope's house, manages to take out the trucks and rejoins the rest of the team.
 Doctor Nemesis, who had been trying to find a cure to the virus the entire time, realizes that his attempts have backfired because the victims only became even more dangerous.
 The only option left is to not only destroy the virus but also kill the infected men.
-Despite Colossus’ fervent protests, Cable orders him to carry out the kill-order.
+Despite Colossus' protests, Cable orders him to carry out the kill-order.
 The authorities, including Havok and his Uncanny Avengers, only arrived after all the workers’ mutated bodies morphed back to their regular human forms and were strewn dead across the floor.
 After destroying the headquarters and using the teleportation gate to run away from Havok and his team, X-Force decides to split up and reunite later on.